COVID pushed Black unemployment higher in Pa. than anywhere in the nation, report says

 Pennsylvania is the most extreme example of that national trend, which EPI pulled from Bureau of Labor Statistics data for the second half of 2020 to examine the demographics of the early economic recovery.

 “Unemployment rates were highest for Black workers in Pennsylvania (19.5%), Michigan (17.9%), Illinois (15.7%) and the District of Columbia (15.6%).
-Black workers were more than twice as likely to be unemployed as white workers in the District of Columbia and four states: Alabama, Michigan, Pennsylvania, and Texas,” reads the report.
+Black workers were more than twice as likely to be unemployed as white workers in the District of Columbia and four states: Alabama, Michigan, Pennsylvania, and Texas,” the report said.

 While these numbers are for 2020, preliminary numbers from 2021 do not indicate a change in the overall trend even as employment picks up, said Moore.
 Data for January and February show that the difference between Black and white unemployment nationally is continuing to grow farther apart.
 To Moore, that signals just how baked in racial inequality is, “that this is what the economy looks like even when we have quote-unquote low unemployment.”